nils-n/throwing-sticks/README.md

 - compare these estimates using interactive charts (i.e. for efficiency, run-time, stability)
 - visualize  how to derive $\pi$ in a graphical or algebraic way
 - visualize other interesting numbers such as $\phi$ (golden ratio) or Euler number $e$
+- implement some more interactive feedback to the user, for example when he has found the two special positions on the second diagram
+- A second page with a more strict explanation why the likelihood of turning green or red has the value 1/$\pi$ for the interested user

 ### Accessibility